pcardotatgit/ISE-Automation-Workshop/README.md

 Then you will recognize the operations we executed during the end of Lab 3.

-Once done you can check in ISE ANC Policy Endpoint Assignment that this IP address is now part of the Quarantined enpoint.
+Once done you can check in ISE ANC Policy Endpoint Assignment that this IP address is now part of the Quarantined enpoints.

-**Notice ! ** for successful QUARANTINE, as we use the IP address as the endpoint identifier, the ip address must have a current session in ISE, because ISE check this to execute the assignment to QUARANTINE.
+**Notice !** for successful QUARANTINE, as we use the IP address as the endpoint identifier, the ip address must have a current session in ISE, because ISE check this to execute the assignment to QUARANTINE.

 If you have look to the syslog server code you will recognize the **7_pxgrid_add_end_point_to_anc_policy.py** code from lab_3.
 It is mentionned in the import statements as **pxgrid_resources**.
 We packaged it a little bit for this current lab.
 It is now customized to handle IP addresses instead of mac addressses as in Lab 3.